courjimen/Rosey-Lens-Final/README.md

 ```
 <br/>

-2. Cd into server and run the following command:
+Cd into server and run the following command:
 ```bash
 npm install pg cors express nodemon node-fetch && npm init -y
 ```

-3. Return to the root directory and run this command:
+Return to the root directory and run this command:
 ```bash
 npm init -y && npm install concurrently
 ```

 ## Part Two

-**Set up database**
+**3. Set up database**

 You'll need to use `psql` to create your tables locally.
 Sign in _(make sure postgres is installed!)_ with the following command: